themeteorchef/writing-an-api/writing-an-api.md

 An API key allows us to accomplish this because of a few properties:

-1. It's a long, difficult to guess (unlike, potentially, a password) string of characters.
+1. It's a long, random, difficult to guess (unlike, potentially, a password) string of characters.
 2. It can be used to reference a user's account ID without compromising their username and password.
 3. It can be reset, meaning if a security breach _does_ occur, a user can invalidate an API key making it useless to anyone who uses it.